 \subsection{Long-range interactions: Dirac bosons}

-So far, we discussed renormalization behaviour of various interacting Dirac systems.
-The results derived or collected from the existing literature, through out Sec.~\ref{sec:interactions}A \--- Sec.~\ref{sec:interactions}D already point to an interesting universality between the fermionic and bosonic Dirac matter: a short-range interaction typically leads to a decreased Dirac velocity keeping the algebraic structure of the interacting Dirac Hamiltonian isomorphic to the non-interacting case.
-In contrast, the Dirac fermions renormalize via the influence of a long-range interaction in such a way that the Dirac velocity increases.
-Hence, one may ask whether a similar behaviour is replicated in the case of Dirac bosons coupled via a long-range type of interaction.
+So far, we discussed the renormalization behavior of various interacting Dirac systems.
+The results derived or collected from the existing literature, throughout Sec.~\ref{sc_coulomb_fermi} \--- Sec.~\ref{sec:dbose_sh} already point to an interesting similarity between the fermionic and bosonic Dirac matter: short-range interactions qualitatively leads to a decreased Dirac velocity with power-law self-energy corrections.
+In contrast, long-range interactions yield an increased Dirac velocity for fermions with non-polynomial (logarithmic) self-energy renormalization.
+Hence, one may ask whether a similar behavior is replicated in case for Dirac bosons coupled via a long-range interaction.

-In this section, we focus on a such a situation and analyze the effects of a long-range Coulomb interaction on the Dirac bosons.
-At this point, we would like to mention that a physical realization to observe such a situation is not known until today.
-Nevertheless, we formulate a model for charged bosonic quasiparticles interacting via the long-range Coulomb repulsion on a honeycomb lattice.
+In this section, we consider a model for charged bosonic quasiparticles interacting via the long-range Coulomb repulsion on a honeycomb lattice.
 The corresponding Hamiltonian is written as

-where $b^{\dagger}_i$ denotes the creation operator for a bosonic excitation with charge $e^*$, $t$ is hopping amplitude between nearest-neighbour sites on a honeycomb lattice and the last term signifies Coulomb interaction between the two different sites $i,j$.
-Motivated by the free spin-wave theory on a honeycomb lattice (see Heisenberg model discussion in Sec.~\ref{sec:interactions}D), we also introduced an onsite energy $3t$ in the model in Eq.~\ref{eq.24} so as to constraint the bosonic excitation spectrum positive definite.
+where $b^{\dagger}_i$ denotes the creation operator for the bosonic excitation with charge $e^*$, $t$ is hopping amplitude between nearest-neighbor sites on the honeycomb lattice and the last term denotes the Coulomb interaction between the two different sites $i,j$.
+Motivated by the free spin-wave theory on a honeycomb lattice (see Heisenberg model discussion in Sec.~\ref{sec:dbose_sh}), we introduced the onsite energy $3t$ in the model in Eq.~\ref{eq.24} to constraint positive definite spectrum for the bosons.